-This Agreement is not transferable to another certificate holder unless the transfer is pursuant to the complete sale of (Insert operator name here).
+This Agreement is not transferable to another certificate holder unless the transfer is pursuant to the complete sale of [name of operator].
 Operator shall notify the FAA and the Glen Canyon/Rainbow Bridge Superintendent in writing of any such transfer within 30 days of closing of the sale.
 Notification should be made to their FAA principal operations inspector.